Networked Play

-Networked Play explores the intersection of collective behaviour in living systems, network topologies, and philosophical inquiries.
-In its initial form, it presents a video, a vinyl map, and an online game, whose narrative centres around the task of guiding brine shrimp (a.k.a.
-Artemia) to mix in the ocean, bringing up a reflection about our individual role within a larger collective context.
+Networked Play delves into the decentralized behaviour of living systems, network topologies, and philosophical inquiries.
+In its initial form, it presents a video installation and an online game.
+The narrative centres on the task of guiding a school of brine shrimp (a.k.a.
+Artemia) through a puzzle in order to open up a reflection on our individual roles within the broader collective context.

-Schools of brine shrimp were studied in researching the ecological impact that tiny aquatic organisms may have in mixing the ocean waters.
+Schools of brine shrimp have been studied to explore the ecological role of small aquatic organisms on ocean mixing.
 Although their size as individuals has little impact on their surroundings, their collective swirling motion helps to redistribute energy, salt, and nutrients throughout the layers of the ocean.
-This process plays an important role in regulating the climate and creating the marine plant life upon which many species depend for food.
+This process helps to regulate the climate and sustains marine plant life, crucial to the food sources of a variety of species.

 Brine shrimp are naturally drawn towards sources of light.
 This tendency allows scientists to manipulate their collective movement by controlling light sources such as lasers or LEDs.
 However, within their group, nobody is telling the Artemias where to go or what to do.
 Instead, they self-organise to reach their common target.
 They navigate and adjust their paths, ensuring they avoid collisions with each other along the way.

-Throughout this journey, the master is confronted with a dilemma in their mission: they can control the swarm of Artemias attracting them with their light, but it is the same light that casts a shadow when pointed to a rock — preventing the group from reaching their target.
-To accomplish this task, the master will have to pass their (en)lightening power onto the rocks, so that these irradiate light themselves and the Artemias can thus go towards them.
+In undertaking this mission, the master will face a dilemma: the swarm of Artemia can be controlled using the light, but this same light will cast a shadow when pointed at a rock, thus hindering the Artemia from reaching the target.
+To accomplish the task, the master has to distribute this (en)lightening power onto the rocks so that the rocks can irradiate the light themselves and attract the Artemia.

-A surprise is awaiting those who accomplish the mission.
+A surprise awaits those who are able to accomplish the mission.

-The scope of making the Artemias move towards the light and completing the circuit symbolically represents churning the waters in the ocean ( or the fluid in the space ).
-It refers to the notion that within a network, the collective effect is greater than the sum of its parts.
-Just as the movement of Artemias collectively alters their environment, our interconnected actions as individuals generate amplified effects on the planet.
+In Networked Play, the light distributed onto the rocks symbolically relays the individual decision to relinquish control in order to achieve a collective goal.
+The narrative imagines the transformation of centralized topologies into distributed networks.
+It refers to the notion that the collective effect within a network is greater than the sum of its parts.
+Just as the movement of Artemia collectively alters their environment, so too do our interconnected actions as individuals generate amplified effects on the planet.

 In a collaboration with Dr. Prof. Tobias Seidl (Westfälisches Institut für Bionik, Bocholt, Germany) and Claudia Kruschel (Marine ecologist, Berlin, Germany), Paula Nishijima has researched into the swarming behaviour of Artemias, which originated the framework for the ludo-narrative of Networked Play’s online game.
 The footage of the experiments performed with Artemias in the lab were used for a video installation.